hassanshaikley/me/src/cred.md

 You can also see other players but they aren't animated well and there may be some bugs!

-Regardless I am still proud of this as it was challenging to do without any 3D libraries (only used libraries for matrix math and sockets).
+Regardless I am still proud of this as it was challenging to do without any 3D libraries.
+The only two libraries used were for matrix math and sockets.
 This was more or less a custom game engine.